TomaszWoloszyn983/shopping-list-application/README.md

 # Shopping List Application

-## Welcome to the project.
+## Overview.

-The subject of the project is the shopping list.
+The subject of the project is the web shopping list application.
-The application allows adding items to buy to the list, editing, deleting the items form the list, as well as marking them as done/bought.
+The application offers an easy way of adding items to buy, editing and deleting items from the list, as well as marking them as done/bought.
+The application also allows the user to register his own account what gives him access to a few useful functions that are accessible only for registered users.

 ** **
 ## Contents: